-The National Institute of Health and Care Excellence (NICE) has published new guidance for the month of January 2015.
-This month there is one clinical guideline that impacts upon primary care.
+The National Institute of Health and Care Excellence (NICE) have published new or updated guidance for the month of January 2017.
+This month there are two guidelines that impact upon primary care.

 Action: Clinicians should be aware of this month's new guidance and implement any necessary changes to practice.

 |« Drug Safety Update - January 2017||CKS Updates - January 2017 »|